 The OMS Manual provides a documented framework for action, as well as a sound basis for measuring performance and demonstrating due diligence.
 It is intended to be a dynamic document that is reviewed and revised by site personnel and the Engineer of Record (EoR) on an annual basis and as operating conditions require.
 The OMS Manual includes a requirement for the annual dam safety inspection prepared by the EoR which includes a series of inspections at site that is documented in an annual Dam Safety Inspection Report.
 The first annual inspection for TSF 1 was conducted in Q4'19.
 The results of the inspection and data review indicated that the Çöpler TSF 1 is in good condition and operating in general accordance with the intended design of the facility.
 A review of the instrumentation indicated normal data trends and no unanticipated abnormal readings or 'triggering events' observed.
-Of the action items included in the report, none were considered serious in nature or otherwise a concern to the safety of the Çöpler TSF.
-The 2020 dam safety inspection is planned for Q4'20.
+Of the action items included in the report, none were considered serious in nature or otherwise a concern to the safety of the Cöpler TSF.

 The TSF is inspected daily for signs of stress or damage.
-Daily and monthly operating data is collected on site and provided in a monthly report.
+Daily and monthly operating data is collected on-site and provided in a monthly report.
 The report estimates the settled solids volume in the TSF based on estimated bulk densities and provides for a comparison of actual tailings and water pool elevations compared to estimates made by Golder using data from the mine and tailings production plans and from the consolidation model that predicts settlement of the tailings.
 The difference between the actual tailings elevation and predicted elevations have shown close agreement generally less than 1 m.

 In addition, members of the Anagold's HSSER team also inspect the TSF monthly.
 The TSF is subject to fortnightly external official audits by the Erzincan Provincial Environmental Directorate.
-The authorised hydraulic structures inspection company, Hidro Dizayn, is on site during construction at all times, on behalf of the Ministry of Environment and Urbanization of the Turkish Republic.
-The TSF design and engineering consultant is also on site during construction to ensure quality and conformance to design.
+The authorised hydraulic structures inspection company, Hidro Dizayn, is always on-site during construction, on behalf of the MoEUCC.
+The TSF design and engineering consultant is also on-site during construction to ensure quality and conformance to design.

-SSR Mining has established an Independent Tailings Review Board (ITRB), as per leading international best practices, to review tailings facilities as part of the review and oversight process.
+Anagold has established an Independent Tailings Review Board (ITRB), as per leading international best practices, to review tailings facilities as part of the review and oversight process.
 The ITRB reports directly to the senior management at a corporate level.